Slavery in Australia: The "History Wars"

-The assertion that slavery took place in Australia in colonial times is often disputed, as part of the ongoing "history wars" about Australia's past.
+The assertion that slavery took place in Australia in the British colonial era is often disputed, as part of the ongoing "history wars" about Australia's past.
 In June 2020, the Australian Prime Minister, Scott Morrison, stated on 2GB radio in Sydney that "Australia when it was founded as a settlement, as New South Wales, was on the basis that there be no slavery ... and while slave ships continued to travel around the world, when Australia was established, yes sure, it was a pretty brutal settlement ... but there was no slavery in Australia".
-After attracting reproach by Aboriginal activists and other sectors of the community, Morrison apologised for any offence caused the following day, and said that he was talking specifically about the colony of New South Wales.
+After attracting reproach by Aboriginal and Torres Strait Islander activists along with other sectors of the community, Morrison apologised for any offence caused the following day, and said that he was talking specifically about the colony of New South Wales.